 I was fascinated with how F1 vehicles can go as fast as 325 km/h in the 2019 season with no handling and engine problems.
-“The engineering must be complex,” I said.
+“The engineering must be complex,” I thought.
 Since then, my enthusiasm for physics skyrocketed.
 I learned about aerodynamics through physics class and how components, such as wings and diffusers, are vital in creating downforce, hence more grip.
-I was fascinated with how utilizing physics can significantly impact a car's performance, which is why at Boston University, I want to explore how we can create a design to optimize downforce while minimizing drag through the scope of Mechanical Engineering.
+I was fascinated with how the application of physics in engineering can significantly impact a car's performance.
+At Boston University, I want to explore how we can create a design to optimize downforce while minimizing drag through the scope of Mechanical Engineering.

 I'm excited to build a solid foundation on CAD through the program's computer course, as I can model aerodynamic parts to add downforce to existing cars.
 Through this course, I intend to apply my CAD foundation to model aerodynamic components that produce downforce without creating much friction due to wind.
 Paired with the opportunity to gain first-hand experience in manufacturing at BU's Engineering Product Innovation Center (EPIC), I can explore whether the designs are feasible in real-life and fully grasp the definition of an automotive engineer.
 Not only that, Boston University's student-run groups like BU Racing piqued my interest as it would enable me to design and build prototypes of custom parts and components, further advancing my competencies and expertise in motorsport.